icapps/flutter-icapps-architecture/README.md

 - `BaseProviderWidget` is a widget that can be used to easily generate the viewmodels for your screen.
-The `create` function will be used to create your viewmodel `themeLookup` will be used to get your theme `localizationLookup` will be used to get your localization implementation
+The `create` function will be used to create your viewmodel `themeLookup` will be used to get your theme

-- `BaseThemeProviderWidget` In some cases you need your theme or localizations you can use this in combination with the right builder function to get just that.
+- `BaseThemeProviderWidget` In some cases you need your theme you can use this in combination with the right builder function to get just that.

 ### Widgets
 `ResponsiveWidget` (Will trigger the correct builder for your screensize)